Central Nervous System Lymphoma

 In 3 days, without leaving home.

-• Loss of strength in the extremities.
+Loss of strength

-• Changes in character and behavior.
+Changes in character

 Do you have any of these symptoms?

-How is lymphoma of the brain diagnosed?
+How is central nervous system lymphoma diagnosed?

 Primary brain lymphomas are infiltrating and diffuse tumors.
 Therefore, surgery is indicated to obtain a sample and confirm the diagnosis (biopsy), but complete resection of the tumor is not necessary since it does not interfere with the prognosis.
 It is only performed when it is necessary to quickly relieve the symptoms or signs.